 If you can’t afford to lose, then you just shouldn’t play.

 I do guarantee freshness.
 All our seeds are always less than 12months old.
-Generally a couple months maximum as we grow a little bit of everything on a year round rotation and most things sell out much faster that we can restock.
+Generally a couple months maximum as we grow a little bit of everything on a year-round rotation and most things sell out much faster than we can restock.

 I am confident guaranteeing that, as that is how I get them in the first place. 😉